ISAITB/docs-itb-ta/source/systemAdministration/index.rst

   :align: center

 You are required to provide the **email** address of the user.
 This address needs to be the one that the user has linked to her EU Login account.
-Once you have created the user you will see that a new entry is added to the list of test bed administrators but for which there is no displayed name and the displayed status is **Inactive**.
+Once you have created the user you will see that a new entry is added to the list of Test Bed administrators but for which there is no displayed name and the displayed status is **Inactive**.
 The name and status will be updated once this user has :ref:`confirmed this role assignment<login__roles__confirm>`.